Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

 In human studies, they found similar results and evidenced that it’s effective in overweight and obese individuals.

-If you’ve read our other post How to get rid of lower belly and lose love handles, you are already familiar that visceral fat is one harmful, dangerous fat that’s been associated with a variety of health problems.
+If you’ve read our other post How to get rid of the lower belly and lose love handles, you are already familiar that visceral fat is one harmful, dangerous fat that’s been associated with a variety of health problems.
 Mainly because it’s close to living organs.

 According to The Family Guide by Harvard Health, visceral fat is linked to “metabolic disturbances and increased risk for cardiovascular disease and type 2 diabetes.”